Join me on my journey.

 ALONG THE WAY

 I want things to be as genuine, unplanned and in the moment as possible.
 I will be self-filming while on route.
-More details to come on this but I will also be asking for some outside help with footage.
+I will also be asking for some outside help with footage.
 The idea is for people that live on route to come out, randomly, and record some video, ask questions etc. I only ask that you don't interfere with the solo, unsupported spirit of my ride.
 I think this collective gathering of content will add an interesting touch to the final edit as all footage will get weaved together to make this a “group quilt”.
-Finally, to button things up, I will be doing some staged filming before and after the ride.

 STYLE